 This so-called White Mountain Shrine, built in 720, is the oldest shrine in Takayama.

 Unryuji – or more dramatically Cloud Dragon Temple – is located at the endpoint of my walk – and the starting point of most other pilgrims.

-Its gate tower is thought to have been moved from the Kouun Pavilion of Takayama Castle.
-Just like the above shown Sogenji Temple, it is the temple of the Kanamori family, in this case, commissioned by the eldest son of Nagachika Kanamori.
+Supposedly, its gate tower was moved from the Kouun Pavilion of Takayama Castle.
+Just like the above-shown Sogenji Temple, it is the temple of the Kanamori family, in this case, commissioned by the eldest son of Nagachika Kanamori.

 Walking northbound towards the old town, my walk ended just a couple of minutes from the Shinshuotaniha Shoren Temple, a large Buddhist house of worship built about 500 years ago.